More People Are Using Plastic Surgery To Become Human Barbie And Ken Dolls

 Justin Jedlica

 While Rodrigo Alves claims that he wasn’t going for the Ken doll look, Justin Jedlica has.
 In fact, he wants to help other men to do the same.
 Jedlica grew up in a lower class family home where instead of being interested in sports or cars, Jedlica says that he was attracted to the finer things in life.
-From an early age, Justin says he wanted to live in luxury and glamour.
+From an early age Justin says wanted to live in luxury and glamour.
 “My community, my family, and my friends didn’t seem to understand me or my interests.
 I always felt that I was destined for more grander things, but wasn’t sure how my life would be any different from the one I had experienced as a child,” says Justin.

 This is stupid!
 He used to be handsome, now he only looks fake.